📊 Feature Comparison • Updated 2026

 Want website contact form submissions delivered to WhatsApp?
 Most form backends are email-first.
-WhatsApp usually means webhooks + automation tools + WhatsApp API providers.
-This page compares common options and what it typically takes to get WhatsApp notifications working.
+WhatsApp notifications usually mean webhooks + an automation tool + a WhatsApp messaging provider.
+This page compares common options and what it typically takes to get WhatsApp alerts working.

 Goal: WhatsApp alerts with fewer moving parts.

-In this comparison, Web2Phone is the only option with native WhatsApp delivery built in.
-Tools like Getform, Formspree, Basin, and FormKeep typically rely on webhooks + automation platforms (e.g., Zapier/Make) and WhatsApp API providers to send WhatsApp messages.
+Web2Phone is the only option in this list that focuses on WhatsApp delivery as a built-in feature.
+Tools like Getform, Formspree, Basin, and FormKeep typically rely on webhooks + automation platforms (e.g., Zapier/Make) and then a WhatsApp messaging provider to send WhatsApp messages.

-If you want WhatsApp notifications with the least setup and the fewest moving parts, Web2Phone is the simplest route here.
+If you want WhatsApp notifications with fewer moving parts and a quick setup, Web2Phone is the simplest route in this comparison.

 What we evaluated